🕰️ Est. reading time: 2 minutes

 ~ Small, Andrea; Schmutte, Kelly; Stanford d.school

-“I don’t know, but I’ll figure it out” reflects an attitude that propels you forward in ambiguous situations.
+At the heart of it all, the phrase 'I don’t know, but I’ll figure it out' reflects an attitude that propels you forward in ambiguous situations.

-“But… I’ll figure it out” embodies the confidence that drives you to relentlessly seek a better answer.
+'But… I’ll figure it out' reflects the confidence that drives you to relentlessly seek a better answer.

 So what do you say to ambiguous situations, next time?